Therapists / Clinical Team

 Jason provides direct services that treat or address issues related to anxiety/panic and stress, adolescence, blended/stepfamilies, the child welfare system, adoption, substance use treatment, and the impact of the criminal justice system.
 His vast number of connections in the community allows him to introduce clients to additional resources as needed.

 In addition to his practice, he is building a program as the Social Service Coordinator for the McHenry Police Department to improve law enforcement responses to mental health and substance use disorders.
 He has developed a passion for working clinically with First Responders and Veterans.
+Jason is also a member of the Northern Illinois Critical Incident Stress Management Debriefing team, and the 100 Club of Illinois.

 Prior to his current endeavors, Jason was the Director of the Office of Special Projects for the 22nd Judicial circuit in Woodstock, IL, where he was responsible for Adult Drug, Mental Health, Veterans, and DUI Courts.
 His program was awarded over $2MM in grant funding to implement programs, improve treatment outcomes for participants, conduct testing for transmittable diseases, assist with housing options, and reunification of family members.